 A: You are required to have purchased a copy of the relevant standard - either ISO 15189 or ISO/IEC 17025.
-If you are applying for POCT then you will also need to have a copy of ISO 22870.
+If you are applying for point-of-care testing (POCT) then you will also need to have a copy of ISO 22870.
 You should have reviewed the requirements against your processes to ensure that you meet the requirements of the standard(s).
 If you wish to apply for POCT then you will need to apply for ISO 15189 and ISO 22870.